frappe/frappe_docs/frappe_docs/www/docs/user/en/api/controls.md

 	wrap: true,
 	// changing `max_lines` will set the max-height of the editor
 	max_lines: 10,
-	// min-height of the editor would depend on the number of lines of code if this is set
+	// changing `min_lines` will set the min-height of the editor
 	min_lines: 5
 }